adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/yaml_introduction.md

 ```

 ##### Array/List
 Lists would have a name and a number of items listed under it.
 The elements of the list would start with a **-**.
-There can be a n of lists, however the indentation of various elements of the array matters a lot.
+There can be a number of lists; however, the indentation of various elements of the array matters a lot.

 ```
 Fruits: